 Chicken nuggets and French fries will never replace India’s love for the pakoda.
 Every Indian household is familiar with pakodas.
 Your grandma probably has her own special pakoda recipe which you truly miss during the worst of the downpours.
 The most incredible aspect of pakoda is the many different ways it can be made, each more delicious than the other.

 Samosas, the stuffed and fried fritters are quite frankly, delicious.
 They come in a wide variety of flavors, but generally speaking, samosas can be broken down into two specific categories: savory and sweet.
 The true comfort food samosa is the savory variant.
 Stuff it full of all the spices, veggies, or even meat that you love, then sit back and enjoy.

 - Pav Bhaji

 In a country where having chai and a snack is an everyday ritual, it is not difficult to find shops that cater to this love for hot and spicy snacks.
-Have an insulated jar handy and ready for the monsoon season, so you can store the hot snacks to relish for later in the day.
+Have a casserole and a flask handy and ready for the monsoon season, so you can store the hot snacks and tea to relish while enjoying the weather and rain outside.